United States S-class submarine: Design and construction

-The BuC&R design that became the S-3 was a full double hull type that incorporated some design features of both the Electric Boat and Lake designs.
-At 231 feet long it was longer and a little wider than the other two designs.
+The BuC&R design, S-3, formed the basis for the Group II and Group IV boats, was a full double hull type that incorporated some design features of both the Electric Boat and Lake designs.
+At 231 ft long, it was longer, and a little wider, than the other two designs.
 The battery was contained in one large compartment forward of the control room, giving the boat a long, sleek appearance.
 The long hull ended in a sharp vertical "chisel" at the stern, and the rudder and stern dive planes were ventrally mounted under the hull, behind the propellers.
+One drawback to the "Navy" type was that their main ballast tanks were divided into an upper and lower tank, which caused them to dive slow due to the fact that the upper tank wouldn't start filling until it was submerged.

-Four of the Group II and all four the Group IV boats had an additional single stern torpedo tube.
+After WWI, US officers were impressed by the stern torpedo tubes on the German U-boats, the last four of Group II, and all four of Group IV boats, had an additional single stern torpedo tube added.
 Group IV was also longer and had less draft.
-The Electric Boat designs (Groups I and III) were single-hulled, the others were double-hulled.
-All S-boats had a 4-inch (102 mm)/50 caliber deck gun, a significant increase over the 3-inch gun of previous US submarines.
-This was due to observations that the German U-boats frequently used their deck guns, and many U-boats were equipped with 105 mm (4.1-inch) deck guns.
+A 5 in deck gun had initially been requested, but due to space restraints and drag, all S-boats were eventually outfitted with a 4 in/50 caliber deck gun, a significant increase over the 3 in/23 caliber and 3-in/50 caliber guns of previous US submarines.
+This was due to observations that the German U-boats frequently used their deck guns, and many U-boats were equipped with 105 mm deck guns.
 Another improvement was the conning tower fairwater.
 Previous US submarines had small fairwaters to reduce drag and improve submerged speed.
 Experience gained on North Atlantic patrols during World War I showed that the boats would be spending considerable time on the surface and thus needed better protection for the bridge watchstanders.
-Examination of captured U-boats after the Armistice also showed that a larger fairwater with permanent grab rails was preferable when surfaced in the North Atlantic, so S-boats were built or backfitted with an improved and much larger fairwater.
+Examination of captured U-boats after the Armistice also showed that a larger fairwater with permanent grab rails was preferable when surfaced in the North Atlantic, so S-boats were built or refitted with an improved and much larger fairwater.